Steatocystoma multiplex: Causes

 It is associated with defects in Keratin 17.
 The condition is inherited in an autosomal dominant manner.
 This indicates that the defective gene responsible for a disorder is located on an autosome, and only one copy of the defective gene is sufficient to cause the disorder, when inherited from a parent who has the disorder.

 However, a solitary case can also emerge in a family with no prior history of the disorder due to the occurrence of a mutation (often referred to as a sporadic or spontaneous mutation).

 Diagnosis

 It is difficult to diagnose genetic and rare diseases.
 Healthcare professionals would look at a combination of a patient's medical history, symptoms, physical exam and other laboratory tests to inform their diagnosis.

 Treatment

 The cysts can be removed via excision, though conventional cyst excision techniques have proven impractical, and a specialized regimen is required.

-Cryotherapy and electrosessication may also be tried, but since it is genetic disorder all the modalities have very little effect.
+Cryotherapy and electrodessication may also be tried, but since it is a genetic disorder all the modalities have very little effect.

 Individual cysts can be removed surgically.
 In most cases, small incisions (cuts into the skin) allow the cyst and its contents to be extracted through the opening.
 If it is tethered to the underlying skin, excision biopsy may be necessary.
 Cysts can also be removed by laser, electrosurgery or cryotherapy.
 Inflammation can be reduced with oral antibiotics.
 Oral isotretinoin is not curative but may temporarily shrink the cysts and reduce inflammation.